operator-framework/community-operators/docs/pull_request_template.md

 ### Updates to existing Operators

 * [ ] Is your new CSV pointing to the previous version with the `replaces` property?
+* [ ] Is your new CSV referenced in the [appropriate channel](https://github.com/operator-framework/community-operators/blob/master/docs/contributing.md#bundle-format) defined in the `package.yaml` ?
 * [ ] Have you tested an update to your Operator when deployed via OLM?

 ### Your submission should not